An interdisciplinary legal scholar with a background in climate science.

 Climate change is one of the defining crises of our generation.
 In response to robust scientific research on anthropogenic greenhouse gas (GHG) emissions causing climate change, scientists, policymakers, and civil society alike have called for swift action to curb and reduce these emissions.
 Yet the global community still fails to act appropriately to avert the most severe consequences of unmitigated climate change.
 What are some of the key barriers to implementing these mitigation efforts?

-Both my PhD research and legal scholarship aim to address this question, with interests in connecting climate science, law, policy, and justice.
+My scholarship aims to address this question, with interests in connecting climate science, law, policy, and justice.
 I am interested in making climate science more legally literate and how systems change approaches can be applied to climate law and policy.
 In the past, I’ve also been interested in how ecological and policy systems can be better integrated for climate goals.
 As a former climate justice community organizer, I am also passionate about and recognize the importance of justice-based climate policies.
 Academically, this interest in climate justice takes on many forms, from community-based participatory action research at the United Nations climate negotiations to youth and faculty engagement in the fossil fuel divestment movement.